A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Simulation

+According to~\cite{baddeley2014}, we generate a spatio-temporal Poisson process with intensity $\rho=4n(\textbf {x})$ (resp. $4n(\textbf {x})/ \ell (W)$) as dummy points in \textit{Algorithm 1} (resp. \textit{Algorithm 2}).
+For each model, we compute the root mean square error (RMSE) of each set of estimated parameters (Table~\ref{Tab1}) and plot the related boxplots (Figure~\ref{pic2}).
+In Table~\ref{Tab1} the lowest RMSE value is in bold and in Figure~\ref{pic2} the true values are represented by horizontal red lines.
+Both RMSE and boxplots show that the logistic likelihood approach performs better than the pseudo-likelihood approach for any model.

-In spatial framework, logistic likelihood has been found to obtain better parameter estimates than pseudo-likelihood in the unregularized setting (Baddeley et al., 2014) and the regularized setting (Daniel et al., 2018).
-Indeed, Baddeley et al. (2014) showed that for datasets with very large number of points, the logistic likelihood method is preferable because it requires a smaller number of dummy points and performs quickly and efficiently.
-Daniel et al., (2018) and Choiruddin et al. (2018) investigated a same comparison when these methods are regularized (i.e. a parameter estimation approach by maximizing the penalized likelihood function).
-Iftimi et al. (2018) found this advantage for multi-scale area-interaction model in spatio-temporal framework.
-According to the above visual and computational comparison, we also showed this advantage for multi-scale Geyer model in space and time.
+Note that in the spatial framework, \cite{baddeley2014} showed that for large datasets the logistic likelihood method is preferable than the pseudo-likelihood method as it requires a smaller number of dummy points and performs quickly and efficiently. ~\cite{daniel2018} and \cite{choiruddin2018} investigated a similar comparison when these methods are regularized (i.e. using an approach with a simultaneous parameter estimation and variable selection by maximizing a penalized likelihood functions). ~\cite{iftimi2018} found the advantage of the logistic likelihood approach for the spatio-temporal multi-scale area-interaction point process model.
+We here confirm this advantage for the spatio-temporal multi-scale Geyer point process model.